Mukdahan province: Economy

 In 2018, the Airports Department of the Thai Ministry of Transport announced that it would spend six million baht on a Mukdahan International Airport feasibility study.
 If built, it would become Thailand's thirtieth international airport.
 The study is to be completed by March 2019.

 Symbols

-The provincial seal shows the Prasart Song Nang Sathit Palace, in which an opal is displayed on a tray.
+The provincial seal shows the Prasart Song Nang Sathit Palace, in which a moonstone is displayed on a tray.

 The provincial tree and flower is Ochna integerrima.
+The Asian redtail catfish (Hemibagrus wyckioides) is the provincial aquatic life.

 The provincial slogan is "Skyscraping Ho Kaeo Tower, Phu Pha Thoep and Kaeng Kabao, eight ethnic minorities, famous sweet tamarind, large ancient kettledrum, origin of Lam Phaya, stunning view of the Mekong River, gateway to Indochina."

 Administrative divisions

 Provincial government

 The province is divided into seven districts (amphoe).
 The districts are further divided into 53 subdistricts (tambon) and 493 villages (muban).

 Local government

 As of 26 November 2019 there are: one Mukdahan Provincial Administration Organisation (ongkan borihan suan changwat) and 25 municipal (thesaban) areas in the province.
 Mukdahan has town (thesaban mueang) status.
 Further 24 subdistrict municipalities (thesaban tambon).
 The non-municipal areas are administered by 29 Subdistrict Administrative Organisations - SAO (ongkan borihan suan tambon).